STILL KICKIN HERO JANUARY 2016

 Steve and Stacy were both praying for it to be MS, because as far as terrible, debilitating and lethal diseases go, it seemed like the lesser of two evils.

-The evidence of ALS is all over their home: Steve’s respirator sits beside his recliner, the contents of Stacy’s craft room crowd into their warm, homey kitchen while their home is remodeled not with the new three season porch and dining room they’d planned on for years, but a fully-accessible master suite with wheelchair access and an elevator.
-A friend raised all of their furniture, to make it easier for Steve to comfortably sit, and the community they’ve served for over 20 years has pulled together around them.
+The evidence of ALS is all over their home.
+Steve’s respirator sits beside his recliner, and the contents of Stacy’s craft room crowd into their warm, homey kitchen while their home is remodeled -- not with the new three-season porch and dining room they’d planned on for years, but with a fully accessible master suite with wheelchair access and an elevator.
+A friend raised all of their furniture to make it easier for Steve to comfortably sit, and the community they’ve served for more than 20 years has pulled together around them.

 Oh, yeah.
 Steve’s going skiing.
 Because when you’re a man who has touched as many lives as he has, it’s only natural that the moment you’re sure you’ll never ski again, someone will reach out to help you try adaptive skiing.

 Faith is hard.
 It’s really hard.
 But they make it look easy.
-And on a Sunday afternoon, just before Christmas, I saw why: because when they look at one another, they see love and compassion and resilience.
-They see their wedding vows in action, the wonder of technology where they could see the inconvenience and injustice of illness.
+And on a Sunday afternoon, just before Christmas, we saw why: because when they look at one another, they see love and compassion and resilience.
+They see their wedding vows in action and the wonder of technology where they could see the inconvenience and injustice of illness.
 They see the best side of the worst things.
 They see proof.